avivace/dotfiles/README.md

 # dotfiles
 Every part explains which packages, configurations and (if any) workarounds/fixes are used to obtain the described result.

+More fixes and workarounds to problems appeared while using this setup are described [here](http://avivace.ovh/blog/debian-and-kde-plasma.html).

 ### Contents
 - [Desktop](#desktop)
   - [i3 + Plasma](#i3--plasma-integration)